Table of Contents

 There are many required documents when applying for a first-time passport.
 It is imperative you have all these documents to have the successful issuance of your new passport.

-- The primary form of identification: Preferably a valid US Driver’s license that has been issued more than 6 months from present date.
+- The primary form of identification: Preferably a valid US Driver’s license that has been issued more than 6 months from the present date.
 Other acceptable forms of identification include valid government ID, naturalization certificate, or previous passport book.

 - One passport photo (2” x 2”)